purpleidea/puppet-ipa/DOCUMENTATION.md

 Save user password to a file.
 The file is in: _${vardir}/ipa/users/passwords/_.

 ####`password_mail`
 Mail out a GPG encrypted password to the admin.
-*TODO*: this option is not yet implemented.
+This requires that the minimum requirements for this to work are set in the ipa::server class.

 ####`street`
 The users street address.